 What is TOMS’ shoes?

-As highlighted on Wikipedia, Toms (stylized as TOMS) is a company based in Santa Monica, California, that operates the non-profit subsidiary, Friends of Toms.
+As highlighted on Wikipedia, Toms (stylized as TOMS) is a for-profit company based in Santa Monica, California, that operates the non-profit subsidiary, Friends of Toms.
 The company was founded in 2006 by Blake Mycoskie, an entrepreneur from Arlington, Texas.
 The company designs and sells shoes based on the Argentine alpargata design as well as eyewear.

 How much money does TOMS shoes make?